THE BLOGBREAK BREAD WITH US

 Becoming an artisan is all about placing your soul into all you produce

 I call it my “northern soul” nothing flash or fanciful just ingredients and methods that compliment everything I am aiming to achieve as an artisan.

-If you want to learn more, come and meet me and the team at the Northern Bar and Cafe Show.
+If you want to learn more, come and meet me and the team at the Northern Bar and Restaurant Show this March.
 We have a trade stand where we can exchange ideas and

-have a natter or for something more formal I am speaking on the xxx at xxx come and listen – I have buckets of passion and knowledge to share!
+have a natter or for something more formal I am also speaking at the demo kitchen – I have buckets of passion and knowledge to share with you!